Overcoming our Everest

 Climbing to the highest point of all 100 UK counties in 72 days, with 48 ceremonial counties in England, 13 historic counties in Wales, 6 in Northern Ireland and 33 historic counties in Scotland.
 Over 4,782 miles on bike, 484 on foot, 8km by kayak and 383,871ft of height gain.

-Alex regularly delivers inspirational, keynote and after-dinner talks to corporate teams, conferences, awards presentations and many more.
-Overcoming his life challenges through outdoor challenges, Alex addresses the widespread fear of failure by empowering them to embrace uncertainty and changing their self-limiting beliefs towards the adversity in our every day lives.
+Alex regularly delivers inspirational, keynote and after-dinner talks to corporate teams, conferences, awards presentations and many more across the UK.
+Overcoming his life challenges through outdoor challenges, Alex addresses our fear of failure and demonstrates that we can all make better choices towards the adversity in our lives.

 People spoken to